srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. At the Cloud Shell command prompt, enter the `ssh` command from above, and then press **Enter**.

-    If youy see a warning asking you if you are sure that you want to continue, enter **yes**
+    If you see a warning asking you if you are sure that you want to continue, enter **yes**

 1. When prompted to enter the password, enter the Administrator password that you specified when the VM was provisioned.